samscibelli/SMT_MAP_PIPELINE/README.md

 - bigbeam.class

-You can follow along with example data, which are also in this repository, starting from step 4) below.
+You can follow along with example data, are also in this repository, starting from step 4) below.
 We have 12CO (in 'hu', horizontal polarization in upper side band) and 13CO (in 'hl', horizontal polarization in lower side band) data of the B68 dark cloud.
-When you unzip 'class.sdd_FILES.zip' you should find the following files:
+When you unzip the 'class.sdd_FILES.zip' file, you should find the following data files:

 - class.sdd_fqm-hu.atc_007
 - class.sdd_fqm-hl.atc_007

-Here, we following along with the 12CO ('hu') data file.
+In this tutorial we will be following along with the 12CO ('hu') data file.
 Note that typically you will have both polarizations (i.e., 'hu' and 'vu') that will need to be scaled seperately and combined later.
 For the purposes of this example, we just work with the horizontal polarization.

 ## 1) Logging Into Arizona Computer:

 Typically, you will want to perform this reduction on the Arizona computer that has your 'raw' data file (with extension .smt or .12m) where you collected your observations, and that already has GILDAS/CLASS installed.
-If you already have a CLASS formatted data file (i.e., our example file class.sdd_fqm-hu.atc_007) and the proper software installed on your own computer, you can skip ahead to step 4).
+If you already have a CLASS formatted data file (i.e., our example file 'class.sdd_fqm-hu.atc_007') and the proper software installed on your own computer, you can skip ahead to step 4) below.

 First, log into the Arizona machines, e.g.,